datalayer/mcp-compose/examples/embedded-streamable-http/README.md

 [![Become a Sponsor](https://img.shields.io/static/v1?label=Become%20a%20Sponsor&message=%E2%9D%A4&logo=GitHub&style=flat&color=1ABC9C)](https://github.com/sponsors/datalayer)

-# Streamable HTTP Transport Example
+# Embedded MCP Servers with Streamable HTTP Transport

-This example demonstrates how to use MCP Compose with **Streamable HTTP transport**.
-This is the modern, recommended HTTP transport for MCP that replaces the deprecated SSE transport.
+This example demonstrates how to use **embedded MCP servers** with MCP Compose over **Streamable HTTP transport**.
+This is the most efficient approach for local servers that can run in the same process.

 ## 🎯 Overview

 This example shows:

-1. **Two MCP Servers**: Calculator and Echo servers (`mcp1.py`, `mcp2.py`)
+1. **Embedded MCP Servers**: Calculator and Echo servers imported as Python modules
 2. **Streamable HTTP Transport**: Modern HTTP-based MCP communication
+3. **In-Process Execution**: Servers run in the same process as the composer (no STDIO overhead)
-3. **Unified Access**: Single interface to all tools from multiple servers
+4. **Unified Access**: Single interface to all tools from multiple servers

 ```
 ┌─────────────────────────────────────────────────────────────┐